 Terms that indicate a light body:

-In general, the best approach to food and wine based on its body is to find complementary matches.
+In general, the best way to find a good food pairing is to match it to wine body.
 This means that full-bodied wines go best with rich foods.
-In many cases, it’s also a great idea to create color matches: Pair red wines with red meat and dark sauces.
+In many cases, it is also a great idea to create color matches: Pair red wines with red meat and dark sauces.
 Serve white wines with white meat and white sauces.

 Full-bodied white wines are good pairings for buttery foods like lobster, salmon, or poultry in a creamy sauce.